Tropical Geometric Variation of Phylogenetic Tree Shapes: Trees, Tree Spaces, and Tropical Geometry

 \cite{monod2018tropical} present an alternative geometric construction of phylogenetic tree space based on tropical geometry and study its analytic and topological properties with the aim of statistical inference and data analysis in mind.
 Trees are represented by cophenetic vectors (\ref{eq:coph}); external edge lengths are thus included.
 Endowed with the {\em tropical metric}, the resulting metric moduli space is referred to as {\em palm tree space} (tropical tree space).

-The tropical metric is a generalized Hilbert projective metric function and arises in other tropical geometric settings \citep{AKIAN20113261, COHEN2004395}.
-It has also been used in previous work studying phylogenetic trees \citep{doi:10.1137/16M1079841, lin2016tropical, Yoshida2018}.
+The tropical metric is a generalized Hilbert projective metric function and arises in other tropical geometric settings \cite[e.g.,][]{AKIAN20113261,COHEN2004395}.
+It has also been used in previous work studying phylogenetic trees \citep{doi:10.1137/16M1079841,lin2016tropical,Yoshida2018}.
 The tropical metric is combinatorial in nature and is given by the difference between the maximum and minimum of the differences between the tree coordinates; it is a proper metric \citep{monod2018tropical}.
+This metric also enjoys other interpretations following the relationship of isomorphism discussed in Remark \ref{rem:linf}; in particular, restricting to the image of the map (\ref{eq:linmap}), the tropical metric is precisely the $\ell^\infty$ metric.

-Under this metric, properties that are desirable for statistical inference (such as hypothesis testing) and exact probabilistic studies (such as concentration inequalities and convergence studies) are satisfied and well-defined.
+Under the tropical metric, properties that are desirable for statistical inference (such as hypothesis testing) and exact probabilistic studies (such as concentration inequalities and convergence studies) are satisfied and well-defined.
 Geodesics, however, are not unique; there are infinitely many geodesics between any two points.
 This indicates a more complex geometry than the $\mathrm{CAT}(0)$ structure of BHV space. \cite{lee2019tropical} use optimal transport theory to define and study the Wasserstein distances on the tropical projective torus and thus give an algorithm to compute the set of all infinitely-many geodesics on the tropical projective torus.